sleepz103/Lernperiode-12/README.md

 - [ ] Given the client opens the app, if it loads, it displays rough end-product design

 Today I was away from my work station until 15:30 o'clock due to my visit at a company for my intership in Zürich.
 I'm working on the script.

+### 10.12

+Commit dc8f858 states auto insert script has was worked on.
+However, after few about 2,5h, while it correctly requested data, it also brought participation, meaning it still wasn't fully done. (written on 19.12)

 ## 19.12